People with Low Incomes

-In addition, for some rural residents with low incomes who have health insurance through Medicaid, non-emergency transportation for healthcare services is paid for through the program.
-This is an important benefit in many rural areas where people may otherwise go without care.
-Non-emergency transportation benefits through Medicaid vary state by state.
+In addition, Medicaid will pay for non-emergency transportation for healthcare services for eligible individuals.
+This is an important benefit in many rural areas where people with low incomes may otherwise go without care.
+Non-emergency transportation benefits through Medicaid vary by state.
 Some states provide rides for free, some charge a small fee, and some may have restrictions on distance traveled and/or the number of times a person can use this benefit.

 Resources to Learn More